North Western Hotel, Liverpool

 The Radisson RED Liverpool Hotel is a historic building in Liverpool, England.
 It is located on the east side of Lime Street, fronting Lime Street railway station.
 Opened in 1871 as the North Western Hotel, it more recently served as office space and student accommodation.
-It was restored as a hotel from 2018 to 2022.
+It was restored to a hotel from 2018 to 2022.
 The building is recorded in the National Heritage List for England as a designated Grade II listed building.